-FEEL does not have time literals, although we use boldface time literals to represent values in the semantic domain.
-Times can be expressed using a string literal and the time() built-in function.
-(See 10.3.4.1.)
-Times in FEEL can be expressed using either a time literal (see grammar rule 65) or the time using tilt-in function (See 10.3.4.1).
+Times in FEEL can be expressed using either a time literal (see grammar rule 65) or the time() built-in function (See 10.3.4.1).
 We use boldface time literals to represent values in the semantic domain.

 A time in the semantic domain is a value of the XML Schema time datatype.
 It can be represented by a sequence of numbers for the hour, minute, second, and an optional time offset from Universal Coordinated Time (UTC).
 If a time offset is specified, including time offset = 00:00, the time value has a UTC form and is comparable to all time values that have UTC forms.
 If no time offset is specified, the time is interpreted as a local time of day at some location, whose relationship to UTC time is dependent on time zone rules for that location, and may vary from day to day.
 A local time of day value is only sometimes comparable to UTC time values, as described in XML Schema Part 2 Datatypes.